carlvitzthum/carlvitzthum.github.io/index.md

 * Hinkle KL, Anderson CC, Forkey B, et al. [Exposure to the lampricide 3-trifluoromethyl-4-nitrophenol results in increased expression of carbohydrate transporters in S. cerevisiae](https://www.ncbi.nlm.nih.gov/pubmed/26606276). *Environ Toxicol Chem.* 2015

 ## Personal Interests
 Outside of the workplace, I am an avid Ultimate Frisbee player.
-I have played on BUDA club teams since arriving in Boston, and most recently co-captained a team that won 1st place in the Fall 2019 end-of-season tournament.
+I have played on BUDA club teams since arriving in Boston, and most recently co-captained a team that won 1st place in the Fall 2019 tournament.

 I am also interested in fitness and weight lifting.
 The intersection of software and fitness appeals to me, and some day I hope to apply my engineering and data science knowledge to make a product that can be used to help people get the most out of the gym.

-Board games and strategy video games have always appealed to me, so on the side I also spend time playing and designing those.
+Board games and strategy video games are also a passion of mine, so on the side I spend time playing and designing those.
 I am a formidable opponent in Settlers of Catan or Dominion.
 I also anticipate spending a lot of time on the remastered Warcraft III: Reforged when it comes out.